pagong/jitsi-meet-on-k3os/README.md

 ### Explore the K3os operating system

+- refer to Rancher Labs' [Github repo][2] for documentation on installing and running K3os
 - after the reboot, you can login to the VM as user `rancher` with the preconfigured credentials
 - have a look around:
 ```